 Nos.4 & 5 Bridge Street A semi-detached pair of cottages set back from the road and partially behind Nos.1-3.
 Both houses are shown on the 1884 1:2,500 Ordnance Survey map, although the western cottage (No.4) appears to have been formed from two smaller dwellings in the mid-twentieth century.
 A building of this approximate form is also shown on the 1840 tithe map.
-No.4 is taller than its eastern neighbour, and has a rendered façade with late twentieth century small-pane casement windows.
+No.4 is taller than its eastern neighbour and has a rendered façade with late twentieth century small-pane casement windows.
 It has a late twentieth century red pan tile roof with solar panels, and at its eastern end is a red brick chimney stack.
 No.5 is a small rendered cottage with a red pan tile roof.
 It has a symmetrical two storey south front facing Bridge Street, with a central boarded door and small pane casement windows.
 Part of a picturesque group with Bridge House and Harvest House.
-The garage block to No.5 is not included.